ankitson/Brainfuckplusplus/README.md

 ------------------------

 Like so: brainfuck++.py takes in one or more arguments, each one being a file containing brainfuck++ code, and runs them simultaneously in ticks.
-Each brainfuck command takes one tick, so if in one you have `>+` and in another you have `<-`, the `>` and `<` get run at the same time, followed by the `+` and `-` getting run at the same time.
+Each brainfuck command takes one tick to run, so if in one thread you have `>+` and in another you have `<-`, the `>` and `<` get run at the same time, followed by the `+` and `-` getting run at the same time.

 All threads share the same memory array, but act independently otherwise.
 The brainfuck input character `,` reads data from stdin.
 There is checking to make sure:

 * Multiple threads aren't editing the same memory space at the same time
 * Multiple threads aren't reading from stdin at the same time
 * Multiple threads aren't writing to stdout at the same time
+* One thread isn't reading from a space being written to by another thread

 Is there anything else new?
 --------------------------